bioconvert/bioconvert/doc/index.rst

 via `benchmarking <benchmarking>`_.
 New implementations are provided when considered better than existing ones.

 **In Aug 2018, we had 79 formats, 129 direct conversions (much more are possible calling bioconvert several times).**

-**In June 2018, we hd 66 formats, 120 direct conversions (much more are possible calling bioconvert several times).**
+**In June 2018, we had 66 formats, 120 direct conversions (much more are possible calling bioconvert several times).**

 Installation